evkx/evkx.github.io/content/technology/seats/adjustment/_index.md

 It's important to note that not all car seats offer thigh support adjustments, and the type of adjustment available may vary depending on the make and model of the car.
 If you're looking for a car seat with thigh support adjustment, it's important to research different options and test out the seats before making a purchase.

-### Seat cushion side bolster adjustement

-Seat cushion side bolster adjustment on car seats refers to the ability to adjust the width of the side cushions that support the driver's thighs and hips.
-This adjustment allows the user to increase or decrease the level of lateral support provided by the seat, which can help improve comfort and stability during turns or other maneuvers.

-Some car seats offer manual seat cushion side bolster adjustment, which typically involves a lever or knob located on the side of the seat that allows the user to adjust the width of the side cushions.
-Other car seats may offer electric seat cushion side bolster adjustment, which allows the user to adjust the width of the side cushions using a control panel located on the seat or dashboard.

-Seat cushion side bolster adjustment is an important feature, particularly for drivers who experience discomfort or fatigue during long drives or who engage in spirited driving.
-Adjusting the width of the side cushions can help ensure that the driver is properly supported during turns or other maneuvers, which can help reduce fatigue and improve overall driving performance.
-In addition, a properly adjusted seat cushion can also help reduce the risk of injury in the event of a collision.

 ### Backrest side bolster adjustment

 Backrest side bolster adjustment on car seats refers to the ability to adjust the level of lateral support provided by the backrest of the seat.
 This adjustment allows the user to increase or decrease the level of support provided to the upper body and shoulders, which can help improve comfort and stability during turns or other maneuvers.